numenta/nupic.core-legacy/README.md

 #### Build:

- * Open 'Nupic.*proj' solution file generated on $REPOSITORY/build/scripts.
+ * Open 'nupic.core.*proj' solution file generated on $REPOSITORY/build/scripts.
  * Run 'ALL_BUILD' project from your IDE.

-#### Run the tests:

- * Run 'TestEverything' project from your IDE (check 'output' panel to see the results).